EpsilonsQc/Fluid-simulation/README.md

 ---

 ## Introduction
 A project made with the Raylib library, simulating smoothed-particle hydrodynamics.
-This was developed in the midst of my study in video game programming at College of Bois-de-Boulogne.
+It was developed in the midst of my study in video game programming at College of Bois-de-Boulogne.
 This is one of the project made within the "Advanced programming" course (session 4 of 5).

 ## F.A.Q.